aws-samples/WorkSpaces-CloudWatch-InternetMonitor-Queries/README.md

-## WorkSpaces queries for CloudWatch Internet Monitor
+## WorkSpaces queries for CloudWatch Internet Monitor and CloudWatch log groups.
 This repository hosts a PowerShell module to help administrators query the CloudWatch Internet Monitor Logs and get insights into the WorkSpaces connected to a specific ISP, ASN, City, State or Country.
 Administrators can gather information on active health events  WorkSpace administrators can with calling `Get-ConnectedWSLocations` to see details on where users are connecting to WorkSpaces.
 In addition, the `Get-ImpactedWorkSpaces` will show details on specific users specified in the parameters.
-The `Get-CWLogResults` will allow further custom queries to dive into the logs.
+For information on WorkSpaces Clients that are in [Technical Guidance or End of Life](https://docs.aws.amazon.com/workspaces/latest/adminguide/workspaces-eol.html), `Get-WSEOLClients` will return details on the WorkSpaces, and optionally on the user connecting to the WorkSpace.
+Finally, the `Get-CWLogResults` will allow further custom queries to dive into the logs.

 ### Usage
 To review cmdlet usage, you can run `Get-Help` against the cmdlets after importing the module.
 For example: